preemptive/DashO-GameOfLife/README.md

 ### Decompiling the APK

-To further investigate you can use the following tools to look at the final obfuscated apk:
+To further investigate you can use the following tools to look at the final obfuscated APK:

 * [Apktool](https://ibotpeaches.github.io/Apktool/)
 * [dex2jar](https://github.com/pxb1988/dex2jar)